 - Use images of people in real-life scenarios

 - Use visual hierarchy in your design process to steer your audience’s eye in the right direction

 - Run photos through applications such as TinEye to show you how many people have used it.
 If it’s in the thousands, it’s not the best one to use.

 Photography helps better represent your company’s brand differentiation and how others perceive it.

-Additionally, you have to make sure the colours in the design, the background colour, and the primary colour work together.
-Colour theory is vital in creating a beautiful, user-friendly website.
+Additionally, you have to make sure the colors in the design, the background color, and the primary color work together.
+Color theory is vital in creating a beautiful, user-friendly website.
 Also, avoid visual complexity.